Alexandra2312/bounty_hunter_game/README.md

 A small OpenGL cowboy duel built with GLFW, GLEW and custom shaders.
 Ride your horse, dodge bullets, and take down the rival gunslinger outside the desert saloon.

+## Origin Story

+In the sun-scorched heart of the Wild West, she rides alone—known by no name, feared by every outlaw.
+A bounty hunter with a reputation as sharp as her six-shooter, she tracks the lawless across dusty plains and shadowed canyons.
+Every wanted poster is a challenge, every trail a puzzle, and every showdown a test of skill and nerve.
+With a steady hand, a keen eye, and a relentless drive for justice (or revenge), she turns the lawless frontier into her own hunting ground.
+In her world, mercy is rare, but reputation is everything—and hers precedes her like the wind through tumbleweeds.

 ## Features

 - Hand-crafted 2D scene with animated tumbleweed, day/night toggle, and full saloon facade.